Four students crouched in a field looking at a crop

 Module details

-It's possible to study this course part-time.
-You'll take the same modules as BSc/BA (Hons) students, but sometimes in a different order or in different years.
+It's possible to study this course on either a four year or six year part-time basis.
+You'll take the same modules as BSc (Hons) students, but sometimes in a different order or in different years.

 Read profiles of teaching and research staff on this course.